farukc/AzureIoTHub-TI-CC3200/README.md

      ![](images/pbi_09_PowerBI_create_account.png)

- 3. **See how to get your telemetry data out of [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) by creating an Azure Stream Analytics job, defining the [input](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-define-inputs/), [output](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-define-outputs/) and [query](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-stream-analytics-query-patterns/) and running it
-Get your telemetry data from IoT Hub using Azure Stream Analytics by creating an Azure Stream Analytics job, defining the "input", "output" and "query" and running it**
+ 3. **Get your telemetry data from IoT Hub using Azure Stream Analytics by creating an Azure Stream Analytics job, defining the "input", "output" and "query" and running it**
   1. Go to [http://portal.azure.com](http://portal.azure.com) and login to the portal
   2. Click "New" and select "Internet of Things" and then "Stream Analytics job" as shown below :
   ![](images/asa_01.png)